vmathmachine/Complex-Numbers/ComplexNumberLibrary/README.md

 The source code is heavily commented, and if you wanna look at it yourself, by all means! :)
 If you see something that doesn't quite make sense, you might be able to find more information on the wiki I wrote.

-This library has been tested and proven functional on Windows 10 and on Ubuntu 20.04/Mint 20.x.
+This library has been tested and proven functional on Windows 10, on Ubuntu 20.04/Mint 20.x, and on ArchLinux 21.2.
 I see no reason why it shouldn't run on other versions of Windows and Linux, or on Mac OS, but I cannot guarantee it will.

 It has been tested and proven functional on Processing 3.5.4 and on Processing 4.0 Beta 8.